Chapter 21 BWV 45 Es ist dir gesagt, Mensch, was gut ist.

 Both ideas intertwine and interlace in what, despite the dark key of F#m, is essentially a reassuring, almost jolly movement.

 Jolly yes, because we have now achieved a position of certainty about our obligations and our ability to fulfil them.
-Minor key, perhaps, because despite this personal achievement, it is still a profoundly serious business, involving the salvation of our souls and the threats of dire consequences should we fail.
+Minor key, perhaps, because despite this personal achievement, God's requirements remain a profoundly serious issue, involving the salvation of our souls and the threats of dire consequences should we fail.

 But Bach calls upon none of them.
-Perhaps the simplest forms of expression are the most effective when conveying the deepest aspects of faith.
+Perhaps the simplest forms of expression are the most effective when conveying the most profound aspects of faith.

 The closing chorale is one of the best known in the Lutheran canon.
 It was also used for the later wedding cantata 197.
 Here the second verse has been chosen and its aptness is obvious----grant me that I do what I must, and as You command----also that I do it well and quickly.
 There is an honest, rustic quality about this melody, which makes it particularly appropriate for the summing up of the vacillating states of the soul throughout this cantata.